 - 4.2.16.
 Reporters and alleged harassers are both entitled to reasonable disclosure of information about the progress of an investigation and the evidence put forward. - 4.2.17.
 Wherever possible, the GMB will try to ensure the reporter and the alleged harasser are not required to work or associate together while the report is under investigation.
 Any perception that a reporter is being punished, or victimised, by being moved or otherwise inconvenienced during the investigation, should be guarded against.
-In a serious case, the person against whom the report has been made may be suspended from duties, and/or any other union-related activities or associations while investigation and any subsequent disciplinary procedure are undertaken and/or until they are complete.
-Such suspension will be for as short a time as possible and will not affect pay / contractual conditions / entitlements of membership other than those in potential conflict with the safeguarding and wellbeing of others, such as attendance at social events or meetings.
-Decisions to suspend will be made by the Regional Secretary of the alleged harasser after consultation with the HR Department and any employee's trade union representative or work colleague.
+In a serious case, the person against whom the report has been made may be suspended while investigation and any subsequent disciplinary procedure are undertaken.
+Such suspension will be for as short a time as possible and will be on full pay with contractual benefits.
+Decisions to suspend will be made after consultation with the HR Department and the employee's trade union representative or work colleague.
 Any decision to suspend will be confirmed in writing within 3 working days.
 The suspension should be periodically reviewed and the reason for continuance confirmed in writing. - 4.2.18.
-In the event of a rep being suspended from their role, the GMB region will endeavour to ensure that their duties are covered for the duration of the suspension. - 4.2.19.
 After investigating the report, if the investigator finds that there has been sexual harassment, they will ask the reporter and any witnesses if they wish to provide a 'victim impact' statement to assist the investigator with recommendations on sanctions and remedies.
-They are free to do this or not to do it and any attempt by others to influence a victim impact statement is likely to constitute misconduct. - 4.2.20.
-The investigator will make a written report and recommend a disciplinary penalty to the appropriate decision making body which will normally be a meeting of specially trained members of the Regional Committee.
-The disciplinary penalty may include expulsion from the Union. - 4.2.21.
-The GMB will not require reporters or witnesses to enter into any non-disclosure or confidentiality agreement arising out of a complaint of sexual harassment unless a reporter, having taken independent legal advice, requests that the GMB do so for the reporter's personal protection and/or benefit. - 4.2.22.
-The GMB asserts its right to retain information about formal and informal complaints of sexual harassment and to communicate the findings where a report of sexual harassment has been upheld or to communicate where an employee or member has left while a sexual harassment investigation was in progress, as this amounts to a legitimate interest under data protection regulation. - 4.3.
+They are free to do this or not to do it and any attempt by others to influence a victim impact statement is likely to constitute misconduct. - 4.2.19.
+The investigator will make a written report and recommend a disciplinary penalty to the appropriate decision maker.
+This may include dismissal from employment and/or expulsion from the Union. - 4.2.20.
+The GMB will not require reporters or witnesses to enter into any non-disclosure or confidentiality agreement arising out of a complaint of sexual harassment unless a reporter, having taken independent legal advice, requests that the GMB do so for the reporter's personal protection and/or benefit.

+4.2.21.
+The GMB asserts its right to retain information about formal and informal complaints of sexual harassment and to communicate the findings where a report of sexual harassment has been upheld or to communicate where an employee or member has left while a sexual harassment investigation was in progress, as this amounts to a legitimate interest under data protection regulation.

+4.3.
 Sanctions and remedies at conclusion of formal process